syl20bnr/spacemacs-elpa-mirror/melpa/helm-org-rifle-readme.txt

 + `helm-org-rifle-current-buffer': Show results from current buffer
 + `helm-org-rifle-directories': Show results from selected directories; with prefix, recursively
 + `helm-org-rifle-files': Show results from selected files
++ `helm-org-rifle-org-directory': Show results from Org files in `org-directory'

 Tips